 Uptown is home to a bevy of cultural amenities, so it can be hard to pick just one place to visit.
-Luckily, with the Levine Center for the Arts Access Ticket you don’t have to choose just one.
+Luckily, with the Levine Center for the Arts Access Ticket, you don’t have to choose just one.
 For $20 the ticket will give you two-day access to three of the city’s most popular museums, including the Bechtler Museum of Modern Art, Harvey B. Gantt Center for African-American Arts + Culture, and the Mint Museum Uptown.

 Shop at 7th Street Public Market

-Open seven days a week, the 7th Street Public Market is a one-stop-shop directly in the heart of the city.
+Open seven days a week, the 7th Street Public Market is a one-stop shop directly in the heart of the city.
 There, you’ll find crepes, sushi, gourmet wine and cheese shops, and local vendors selling gifts and Charlotte-themed merchandise.
 The market’s expansive outdoor seating area makes it an ideal place to grab a bite to eat and take in the energy of the city on a nice day.

 Catch a Game

-It doesn’t matter what day of the week it is—you’re almost always guaranteed to find a professional sporting event to attend in Uptown.
-Between the NBA’s Charlotte Hornets, NFL’s Carolina Panthers, and MiLB’s Charlotte Knights, there’s always an opportunity to cheer on the home team.
+It doesn’t matter what day of the week it is; you’re almost always guaranteed to find a professional sporting event to attend in Uptown.
+Between the NBA’s Charlotte Hornets, the NFL’s Carolina Panthers, and MiLB’s Charlotte Knights, there’s always an opportunity to cheer on the home team.
 And since every team’s stadium is conveniently located within walking distance of several bars and restaurants, it’s easy to grab a bite to eat before the game or celebratory drinks after a win.

 Enjoy an Evening at the Theater

-Have Drinks with a View
+Have Drinks With a View

 Take a Break at Romare Bearden Park